darrylb123/usbrelay/README.md

 $ ./build.sh
 ```

-The usbrelay binary will be built in the root directory of the repo.
+The usbrelay binary and libusbrelay.so library will be built in the root directory of the repo.

 Usage:
 The code needs to access the device.
 This can be achieved either by running the program with root privileges (so sudo is your friend) or by putting